erikengervall/dockest/docs/introduction.md

 > [You can now locally test and debug your AWS CodeBuild builds using the new CodeBuild local agent.](https://hub.docker.com/r/amazon/aws-codebuild-local)

-### Node to node
+### Node.js to Node.js

-Dockest can of course also build and run application services as part of your integration tests!
+Dockest can of course also build and run application services as part of your integration tests.

-### Application with lots of resources

-Integration testing applications with multiple resources requires a lot of work.
-With Dockest, the setup phase of multiple resources is made a lot easier and comprehensive.

 ## System requirements

-Dockest has a few system requirements in order to work:
+In order to run Dockest, there's a few system requirements:

 - Dockest uses Jest's programmatic CLI and requires Jest **v20.0.0** or newer to work
 - [Docker](https://www.docker.com/)